Logo Dark

 }

 Once Axios is installed, you can fetch information from your Strapi backend.
-For instance, to show merchandise at the homepage, use the subsequent code to your Nuxt.Js component:
+For instance, to show merchandise on the homepage, use the following code in your Nuxt.js component:

 //javascript